-The Nauset Interfaith Association is a volunteer association of clergy and lay leaders of some 20 member congregations on lower and outer Cape Cod.
+The Nauset Interfaith Association is a volunteer association of clergy and lay leaders of 24 member congregations on lower and outer Cape Cod.
 Our purpose is threefold: to deepen our understanding of each faith tradition represented; to provide mutual support and encouragement to each other; and to work together for the common good of our wider community, especially standing with the poor, oppressed and marginalized.

 The Nauset Interfaith Association and its faith communities gather on the ancestral and often unceded homeland* of the Nauset and Monomoy people of the Wampanoag Nation.
 We recognize, honor, and support these neighbors who continue to care for this place and call it their home.

 The Nauset Interfaith Association condemns the incidents, threats and explicit expressions of antisemitism around the country.
 These actions are concerning and saddening, and we stand firm in denouncing hate and violence against the Jewish community.
 There is no place in our society for any form of antisemitism and hate speech.